 But a lot of the mainstream body advice I found didn’t feel right for me, so I carved my own body freedom path.
 And without restrictive diets or torturous workouts, my body naturally changed where it needed to change.

-When the way you think about your body changes, your life changes.
+When the way you think and feel about your body changes, your life changes.

-My work is about sharing how I did that.
+My work is about telling you the story of how I did that.
 It’s about helping you create a saner, kinder, and more peaceful relationship with your body NOW – not when or even if your body changes.
 NOW.